arsnl/peppy/packages/eslint-config-happy/README.md

 Happy apply this practice.

-Contrary to other sharable ESLInt configuration, Happy do not contain any rule that overwrite the Prettier rules and don't do any formating that is already supported by Prettier.
+Contrary to other sharable ESLint configuration, Happy do not contain any rule that overwrite the Prettier rules and don't do any formating that is already supported by Prettier.

 That mean that you can run Prettier with IDE extensions, on your terminal, on CI runners, on pre-commit hook, anywhere, without having to worry about possible confict with ESLint.
 Like it's supposed to be.